buildwithaura/aura-legacy/README.md

   Aura uses sqlite by default.
 If you'd want it to connect to another SQL database, create the file `config/database.rb`.
 You can use `database.defaults.rb` as a guide; edit it as you see fit.
 Do this before setting up.

+  Of course: feel free to skip installing `sqlite3-ruby` if you don't need it.

 ## Deploying to other hosts